 If you plan to be a breastfeeding working mother, consider naming your breast pump now, because you two are about to become the best of friends!
 But don’t spend too much time on that perfect name, because there are a few other things you’ll need to do before you begin pumping at work.

 Before maternity leave is over, let your baby practice taking milk from a bottle.
-This may take some time to adjust, and here are a few additional tips to help familiarize him with this new experience.
+This may take some time to adjust to, and here are a few additional tips to help familiarize him with this new experience.

 You’ll also want to contact your human resources department to let them know your needs and to identify a private space to pump.
 Chances are this isn’t their first rodeo, so don’t be nervous.
 They’ll try their best to make you as comfortable as possible.
 But even so, there are still a few things you’ll want to discuss, like how often you will need to pump.
 As a general rule, most women pump for 20 to 30 minutes every three hours.